 – Nick Murray

-In last month’s article, we focused on the value of perspective when it comes to investing.
-This month, we ring in the new year as we do every year, by re-publishing an updated version of our annual reminder of the importance of avoiding surprise in our investing efforts.
+In last month’s article, we focused on how “Unknown Unknowns” can be very tricky problems.
+This month, we ring in the New Year as we do every year, by re-publishing our annual reminder of the importance of avoiding surprise in our investing efforts.
 We hope this article will help you to be prepared for the investing markets this year, and to avoid unpleasant surprises.

 The Year That Was